keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

       namespace: keptn
     ```

-* Apply the ConfigMap by executing the following command from within the `onboarding-carts` folder:
+* Apply the ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

     ```console
     kubectl apply -f lighthouse-source-prometheus.yaml
     ```

-* During an evaluation of the quality gates, an internal Keptn service, the `prometheus-sli-service` will fetch the values for the `response_time_p95` SLI that is referenced in the `slo.yaml` file.
+* **Note** During an evaluation of the quality gates, an internal Keptn service, the **prometheus-sli-service** will fetch the values for the `response_time_p95` SLI that is referenced in the `slo.yaml` file.
 To tell the service how to acquire this value, the correct query needs to be configured.
 This can be done by storing the following `ConfigMap` in the `keptn` namespace:

     ```yaml
     apiVersion: v1